Signatures, Lipschitz-free spaces, and paths of persistence diagrams: A Banach Space for Persistence Diagrams

 \subsection{Lipschitz-Free Spaces}

 We will now discuss the construction of a Lipschitz-free space of a metric space~\cite{weaver_lipschitz_2018}, which is a Banach space whose linear structure coincides with the metric structure of the underlying space.
-We will view this as an enriched space of persistence diagrams which contains the enrichments previously discussed.
-We have kept the notation in this section consistent with the previous section, but this differs slightly from the standard notation for Lipschitz-free spaces.
-The material in this section is primarily adapted from~\cite{weaver_lipschitz_2018, cuth_structure_2016}.
-Note that Lipschitz-free spaces are called Arens-Eells spaces in~\cite{weaver_lipschitz_2018}.
+We view this as a generalization of the space of persistence measures.
+The material in this section is primarily adapted\footnote{We keep the notation in this section consistent with the previous section, but this differs slightly from the standard notation for Lipschitz-free spaces.
+Lipschitz-free spaces are called Arens-Eells spaces in~\cite{weaver_lipschitz_2018}.} from~\cite{weaver_lipschitz_2018, cuth_structure_2016}.